Each bankruptcy chapter offers unique benefits that will differ depending on whether you or your company files for bankruptcy. It's important to know

 The filer’s debt can’t exceed current debt limits (although a filer whose debt amount is higher than the Chapter 13 threshold can file an individual Chapter 11 case).
 The debtor must pay all disposable income into a three- to five-year repayment plan, so getting through the process can be difficult, especially since Chapter 13 plan payments can be quite high.

 Finally, the filer will have to pay the value of any property to keep any property that isn’t protected by a bankruptcy exemption.
-In many cases, a debtor with a significant amount of nonexempt assets won’t earn enough to make the required plan payment.
+A debtor with a significant amount of nonexempt assets won’t earn enough to make the required plan payment in many cases.
 For example, a filer with $300,000 in nonexempt assets—say, equity in a commercial rental—would have to pay a minimum of $5,000 per month to keep the property.
 These required payments often derail a potential Chapter 13 filing.

 Filers with debt exceeding the Chapter 13 limits can file an individual Chapter 11 case.
-And, if the debtor fits within the Chapter 11, Subdivision V requirements—the more straightforward Chapter 11 filing for small businesses and individuals—it will proceed much like a Chapter 13.
+If the debtor fits within Chapter 11, Subchapter V requirements—the more straightforward Chapter 11 filing for small businesses and individuals—it will proceed much like a Chapter 13.
 Learn about choosing between Chapter 13 and Chapter 11.

 Yes.
 Discussing every benefit and issue is well beyond the scope of this article.
 A bankruptcy lawyer can review your matter and explain how to meet your goals best.
 Because of the complicated nature of bankruptcies involving small businesses, hiring an attorney is strongly recommended and mandatory if the company itself files the case.